-Encore: Testing For A Marijuna High
+Encore: Testing For A Marijuana High

-Rae Ellen Bichell reports on scientist's efforts to develop a reliable test for marijuana intoxication.
-This story was originally broadcast on All Things Considered, August 6, 2017.
+Rae Ellen Bichell reports on scientists' efforts to develop a reliable test for marijuana intoxication.
+This story was originally broadcast on All Things Considered on Aug.
+6, 2017.

 KELLY MCEVERS, HOST: